 Nodular sclerosis Hodgkin lymphoma.
 This is the most common type of Hodgkin lymphoma in adolescents and young adults in the United States and in other developed countries.
 Tumors are often very bulky.
 They most often begin in the lymph nodes in the neck, chest, or abdomen and may spread to the lungs.

 Mixed cellularity Hodgkin lymphoma.
 This type is more common in children age 10 years or younger.
 It shows the strongest link to the Epstein-Barr virus, the virus that causes mononucleosis.
 It usually begins in the lymph nodes in the abdomen or in the spleen.

 Lymphocyte rich Hodgkin lymphoma.
 This type is rare and may be hard to distinguish from nodular lymphocyte predominant Hodgkin lymphoma.
 It usually begins in the lymph nodes of the neck, underarm, and groin, and it sometimes involves the spleen and lymph nodes in the chest.

 Lymphocyte depleted Hodgkin lymphoma.
 This is a very rare, aggressive type that is uncommon in children.
 This type is usually more widespread, involving lymph nodes as well as the bones and bone marrow.

 The next section in this guide is Statistics.
-It helps explain the number of people are diagnosed with childhood Hodgkin lymphoma and general survival rates.
+It helps explain the number of children and teens diagnosed with Hodgkin lymphoma and general survival rates.
 Use the menu to choose a different section to read in this guide.